TheDelali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword - This displays lines containing the pattern “root” from the file /etc/passwd.
 15-countthatword - This displays the number of lines that contain the pattern 'bin' in the file /etc/passwd.
 16-whatsnext - This displays lines containing the pattern 'root' and 3 lines after them in the file /etc/passwd.
+17-hidethisword - This displays all the lines in the file /etc/passwd that do not contain the pattern 'bin'.